-People are scared to broach the topic of mental health and may even choose to disregard it, as they believe that choosing to take care of their mental health is shameful, and similar to admitting that they are “unwell” and “need to be fixed”.
-What they don’t realise is that preserving one’s mental health is imperative, as a decline in mental health can make one more susceptible to mental illness.
+People are scared to broach the topic of mental health and may even choose to disregard it, as they believe that taking care of their mental health is shameful, similar to admitting that they are “unwell” and “need to be fixed”.
+They don’t realise that preserving one’s mental health is imperative, as a decline in mental health can make one more susceptible to mental illness.

-Learning the difference between the two is one of the first steps one can make in order to gain a deeper understanding of both mental health and mental illness and make it less taboo.
+Learning the difference between the two is one of the first steps to gaining a deeper understanding of mental health and mental illness and making it less taboo.

 This article was brought to you by Naluri’s Mental Health Coaches.
 Naluri empowers you to develop healthy lifestyle habits, achieve meaningful health outcomes, and be healthier and happier through personalised coaching, structured programmes, self-guided lessons, and health tools and devices.
 Download the Naluri App today or contact firstname.lastname@example.org for more information on utilising digital health coaching and therapy to become a happier, healthier you.